RupeshKumar4511/ML/README.md

 <br>
 In Reinforcement learning, there is an agent and agent has some policy(Rule book) and agents needs to live in an environment.
-On every correct action of agent, it gets some positive points and every incorrect actions, it gets negative points.
+On every correct action of agent, it gets some positive points and on every incorrect actions, it gets negative points.
 In this way agent learns from data and update its policy.
 <br>
 Example : self driving car, Go game solver etc.